tsuriga/imgurArchiver-chrome/README.md

 * Only attach event listeners to images that need zoom and remove links from those that don't – like it is on imgur
 * Use imgur's actual API
+* Add error handling: I have not tested what the button does on other web pages other than imgur

 ## AUTHORS ##